Actimel

-Actimel (known as DanActive in the United States and Canada) is a probiotic yogurt-type drink produced by the French company Danone.
+Actimel (known as DanActive in the United States and Canada) is a probiotic yoghurt-type drink produced by the French company Danone.

 Actimel earned over €1.4 billion (US$1.8 billion) in retail sales in 2006.

 History

 Actimel was invented in the 1980s when the first steps to developing a fermented milk based on Lactobacillus casei were already taken.

 It wasn’t until 1994 when it was commercially-launched in Belgium.
-The word Actimel was derived from the Flemish “Actieve melk” which translates simply as Active Milk.
+The word Actimel was derived from the Dutch “Actieve melk” which translates simply as Active Milk.